wattson12/Running/README.md

 The app is architected using [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) and generally follows the "TCA Style" which includes:
 - Small frameworks (e.g. one framework per screen)
-- SPM used for framework creation with a simple Xcodeproj importing local packages
+- SPM used for framework creation with a simple Xcode project importing local packages
-- Controlled dependencies (HealthKit is abstracted as a dependency allowing the app to run more predictably in a preview / simulator)
+- Controlled dependencies (e.g. HealthKit is abstracted as a dependency allowing the app to run more predictably in a preview / simulator)
-- Unit tests for feature logic (including navigation)
+- Unit tests (not as much as I would write if I was getting paid for this, but some basics are covered)

 All UI is in SwiftUI